 This quaint old town house is one of the properties forming part of the conservation area in Tweedmouth which faces the ancient ramparts of Berwick across the River Tweed.
 The area is linked to the town by way of the lovely old stone bridge which was constructed in 1603 and is only a five minute walk from the restaurant area of the town.

 Seascape is believed to have been constructed for a retired mariner in order for him to observe the comings and goings of all the seagoing vessels visiting the town and is ideally situated for this purpose, whilst being a very short walk to the centre of Berwick.

 Tweedmouth has shops and hot food takeaways within two minutes walk of the property and a seafood restaurant (Rob Roy) about five minutes walk in the opposite direction to the Old Bridge.
 The house is spread over three floors with a spacious kitchen/parlour complete with inglenook fireplace on the ground floor.

 The first floor sitting room has a deep bay window encompassing a seating area which gives open views over the harbour and river estuary.
 There is a second floor double bedroom with even more spectacular views and the bathroom which has an over bath shower is also situated on the top level.

 Seascape has gas central heating and a fully equipped kitchen which includes a dining area,TV, washing machine, tumble drier, fridge/freezer, microwave, electric hob and oven.
 The sitting room has a television which receives freesat, a music centre and a DVD player.
-There is a TV and DVD player in the bedroom.
-There is a DVD library for the use of guests.
+There is a TV in the bedroom.
+A DVD library is provided for the use of guests.

 Bed linen and all fuel costs are included in the rental price.
 Towel hire service is available if required at a cost of £5.00 per person.